Taiwan unveils world's first 'certified quiet hiking trail' – KION546

 What first struck renowned natural sound recordist Laila Fan about the trail was how quiet yet diverse and rich it is in ambient sounds and animal noises.

-A symphony of birds chirping, insects humming, frogs calling, leaves rustling and twigs crackling as wind breezes through the woods sounds “unique to Taiwan and can be only heard here,” Fan, who is Taiwanese, told CNN Travel.
+A symphony of birds chirping, insects humming, frogs calling, leaves rustling and twigs crackling as wind breezes through the woods — these are sounds “unique to Taiwan and can be only heard here,” Fan, who is Taiwanese, told CNN Travel.

 “Silence doesn’t mean there is nothing there.
 On the contrary, there is already something there, but we never pay attention; we never really listen,” Fan said.